aishraj/js-learner/README.md

 Just a set of begineer level experiments in Javascript and HTML5.
-Nothing special.
+Most of the code is beginner level code.
+__Work in Progres__